auxoncorp/ferros/README.md

 let (ut14, _, _, _, root_cnode) = ut18.quarter(root_cnode)?;

 // Create a page table seL4 kernel object and return a capability pointer to it.
-// Here we use a variable bidning type annotation and Rust's type system can figure out
+// Here we use a variable binding type annotation and Rust's type system can figure out
 // if the Untyped instance used has enough capacity to represent this particular
 // kernel object.
 let (root_page_table, root_cnode): (LocalCap<UnmappedPageTable>, _) =